adkinsa/adkinsa.github.io/_posts/2025-02-07-setting-up-my-github-pages-site.md

 tags: [github pages, jekyll, chirpy]
 ---

-In this post I'm going to go over how I set up my website with Jekyll and GitHub Pages.
+In this post, I'm going to go over how I set up my website with Jekyll and GitHub Pages.
 I've always been curious about GitHub, so I figured this project would be a fun way to create my site and learn more about GitHub in the process.
 Since this is the first website I have created, I knew it was going to be a learning process, but I was up for the challenge.

 ## Prerequisites
 To set up a local testing environment I installed the following tools: